arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 12.20.16
+The beat for the Beastie Boys song "Paul Revere" was made by reversing the beat made by an 8O8 drum machine.

 ### 12.19.16
 I was watching [this Buzzfeed video](https://www.youtube.com/watch?v=GTXP2FzQS94)